 - Develops and oversees policies and procedures in GLS

-Dr. Whisnant is a professional historian whose teaching, research, speaking, consulting, and writing focus on public history, digital and geospatial history, and the history of the U.S. National Parks and has taught public history at UNC-Chapel Hill, UNC-Greensboro, Eastern Carolina University, and George Mason University.
-Dr. Whisnant received her Ph.D. in history from UNC-Chapel Hill in 1997 and in 2006 published Super-Scenic Motorway: A Blue Ridge Parkway History with the University of North Carolina Press.
-She is scholarly adviser for Driving Through Time: The Digital Blue Ridge Parkway, an online history collection developed collaboratively with the Park Service and the UNC Libraries.
-As a consultant, Dr. Whisnant has been the co-principal historian on several National Park Service projects, with two more presently underway.
+Dr. Whisnant is a historian whose teaching, research, speaking, consulting, and writing focus on public history, digital and geospatial history, and the history of the U.S. National Parks.
+She has taught public history at UNC-Chapel Hill, UNC-Greensboro, East Carolina University, and George Mason University.
+In 2006 she published Super-Scenic Motorway: A Blue Ridge Parkway History, the first fully grounded history of the parkway's development, with the University of North Carolina Press.
+She subsequently served as scholarly adviser for Driving Through Time: The Digital Blue Ridge Parkway, an online history collection developed collaboratively with the Park Service and the UNC Libraries.
+More of her Blue Ridge Parkway work may be seen here.
+As a consultant, Dr. Whisnant has been the co-principal historian on several other National Park Service projects.
 From 2008-12, she chaired a task force commissioned by the Organization of American Historians and the National Park Service to study historical practice within the Park Service.
-The resulting report, Imperiled Promise: The State of History in the National Park Service, won the 2013 Excellence in Consulting Award from the National Council on Public History and is helping set a vision for future NPS historical work.
+The resulting report, Imperiled Promise: The State of History in the National Park Service, won the 2013 Excellence in Consulting Award from the National Council on Public History.

 Kent Wicker, PhD

 - Provides student academic advising and support; teaches the GLS Core Course, "The Self in the World"